andreluza/paleo_macroecology/README.md

-geological formations as each one of them represent a fieldwork effort to obtain fossil data, and might represent differential physical processes causing sedimentation/erosion, transport, deformation, and lost of paleontological/taphonomic information/affect fosssil preservation.
+geological formations as each one of them represent a fieldwork effort to obtain fossil data, and might represent differential physical processes causing sedimentation/erosion, transport, deformation, and lost of paleontological/taphonomic information/affect fossil preservation.
 The input data consist of detections and non-detections (coded as 1 and 0, respectively) of each genus in each geological formation and interval.
-A genus was ‘detected’ if it appeared at least once in a geological formation and interval, and it was ‘not-detected’ if it not appeared in formations and intervals with at least one detected genus.
+A genus was ‘detected’ if it appeared at least once in a geological formation and interval, and it was ‘not-detected’ if it did not appear in formations and intervals with at least one detected genus.
 Missing observations (coded as ‘NA’) comprise intervals and formations with no detected genus, and were removed from the state-space model.
 Nonetheless, the model estimated data for these